Room17DigitalEntertainment/MeetingDecline/README.md

     - select `Disabled Items` under `Manage:` (lower page section) then click `Go...`
     - select the addin and click Enable
 - restart Outlook

+#### Contributing
+Want to add something awesome to this project?
+We would love to see contributions from you!
+But first, slow down a bit and please make sure you follow these _common sense_ rules:
+- Fork the repository to **your** GitHub account, so all changes happen in your account.
+Create a new _feature_ branch from `master` and apply your changes there.
+After that, simply create a `Pull Request` from your feature branch against `MeetingDecline` `master` branch.
+- Please limit each `Pull Request` to **one** feature.
+Don't add many features/changes, like a _fix_ and a _UI change_, into a single `Pull Request`.
+Create one at a time.
+- If you have complex changes, across multiple commits, try to `squash` them into one single commit.
+For instance, don't create a `Pull Request` consisting of 10 commits showing all your work in progress.
+Before you create the `Pull Request`, [squash](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your changes into a single commit.

 ### License
 This project is licensed under _GNU General Public License v3.0_.
 See [LICENSE.txt](LICENSE.txt) for terms of the license.